jobrouter/typo3-data/Documentation/editor.rst

    Content of the table on the web page

 .. hint::
-   The formatting of the content in the table is customised to match the page's locale (date and numbers).
-It can be customized by a developer, see section :ref:`customise-column-formatting`.
+   The formatting of the content in the table is adjusted to match the page's locale (date and numbers).
+It can be customised by a developer, see section :ref:`customise-column-formatting`.